Get

 vet examines dog

-If you’ve found out that your dog has tapeworms, you may not only be a little disgusted but also may wonder if they can spread to you!
+If you have found out that your dog has tapeworms, you may not only be a little disgusted but also may wonder if they can spread to you!
 Are tapeworms in dogs contagious?
-Well, on this front, there is both good and bad news.
+On this front, there is both good and bad news.
 The good news is that no, you cannot directly get tapeworms from your dog.

-The bad news is, while not very commonly seen, you could still get tapeworms indirectly.
-The longer explanation of exactly why and how, we’ll discuss in more detail within the article below.
+The bad news is that while not very commonly seen, you could still get tapeworms indirectly.
+Keep reading to learn more.

 dogster face divider